Boone Hall: 17th and 18th centuries

 The earliest known reference to the site is in 1681 in a land grant of 470 acre from owner Theophilus Patey to his daughter Elizabeth and her new husband Major John Boone as a wedding gift.
 Their land became known as Boone Hall Plantation, but it is unknown when a house was built on the site.
 John Boone was one of the first settlers to arrive in the colony of South Carolina, doing so in 1672.
-Boone and his wife were ancestors of Founding Fathers Edward Rutledge and John Rutledge.
+Boone and his wife were ancestors of Edward Rutledge and John Rutledge, Founding Fathers of the United States.

 Boone was elected to the colonial Grand Council during the 1680s, but was removed twice because he illegally trafficked enslaved Native Americans, became associated with pirates, and concealed stolen goods.
 He did hold other local offices, such as tax assessor and highway commissioner.
 When Boone died, he divided his estate among his wife and five children.
 His eldest son, Thomas, made Boone Hall his home.
 It later passed to another descendant known as John Boone.